 Non-Chase business credit cards apparently do not count towards your 5 (with most issuers they do not show on your personal credit report).

 Then if you’re under 5/24, getting another great Chase personal card makes sense.
-The best online card offer is for the Chase Sapphire Preferred Card: 50,000 points after $4000 spend within 3 months and 5000 more points for adding a no annual fee authorized user and making a purchase on the card within 3 months.
+The best online card offer is for the Chase Sapphire Preferred Card: 50,000 points after $4000 spend within 3 months.
 This is a $0 annual fee the first year (then $95) card that earns double points on travel and dining.

 But if you’re over 5/24 there are several approaches to consider.